obi-a/leanback/README.md

 * provide a very easy way to persist and retrieve data

 ##Compatibility
-Built and tested on CouchDB 1.0.1 not guaranteed to work on newer CouchDB versions.
-I plan to upgrade it to work with the latest version CouchDB version soon.
+Upgraded and tested on CouchDB 1.2.0.
+CouchDB 1.0.1 should still work fine.

 ##Usage